Georgia State Route 388: Harlem–Grovetown Road

-Harlem–Grovetown Road is the name for what is essentially a southern extension of SR 388 (Wrightsboro Road), from the latter highway's southern terminus in Grovetown.
+Harlem–Grovetown Road is the name for what is essentially a southern extension of SR 388, from the latter highway's southern terminus in Grovetown.
 As its name suggests, it serves to connect traffic from Harlem to Grovetown.
 Harlem–Grovetown Road is a 7.0 mi route.
 Even though Georgia does not sign its county highways, except for on green street signs, Harlem–Grovetown Road is Columbia County Route 575 (CR 575).

 The highway begins at an intersection with US 221/SR 47 (North Louisville Street) in Harlem and travels to the east-northeast.
 A short distance later, it leaves the city limits of Harlem and then crosses over Euchee Creek.
 After an intersection with Old Louisville Road, the road curves to the north-northeast.
 In Grovetown, it passes the Grovetown Trails at Euchee Creek, Grovetown Middle School, and Cedar Ridge Elementary School, just before meeting its eastern terminus, an intersection with SR 223 (known as Wrightsboro Road northwest of the intersection and West Robinson Avenue southeast of it) and the southern terminus of SR 388 (Wrightsboro Road).